Studio Room Review at Orange Lake (West Village)

 The sofa provided a nice seating area.

-It converts to a double bed.
+It converts to a double or full-size bed.

 The kitchenette in the studio won me over.
 It had everything I needed to prepare meals throughout the week.